 Simchat Torah is a joyous holiday which marks the end of one year’s cycle of the reading of the Torah and the beginning of the new cycle.
 On the eve of Simchat Torah we honor the Congregation’s elders, all those who have reached the Biblically described age of 3 score and ten.
 This is also the only time in the entire year when children are invited up on the Bimah for an aliyah.
 Our service is accompanied by the Joel Nelson Band which encourages lively dancing as we carry the Torah scrolls around the sanctuary.
 It is a night for all ages.
 The service on Simchat Torah day includes a Yizkor memorial service.

 Chanukah, the festival which commemorates the rededication of the Temple by the Maccabees, is celebrated at Shir Hadash with a special service; everyone is encouraged to bring their Chanukiyah to light in the sanctuary.
 The lit Chanukiyahs, which are placed on tables all around the perimeter of the room, provide a warm holiday glow that illuminates our service.
-A Chanukah latke dinner is often held either before that service or on another day of the holiday.
 Candle blessings, favorite songs and other Chanukah resources are here.

 Tu Bishvat is the New Year of the Trees.
-In conjunction with the Temple’s Green Team we have held Tu Bishvat Seders which reinforce Judaism’s message of responsibility for our world.
+In conjunction with the Temple’s Food Justice we have held Tu Bishvat Seders which reinforce Judaism’s message of responsibility for our world.

 Purim is the holiday that recalls the Jews escape from persecution as described in the book of Esther.
 We celebrate this holiday at Shir Hadash by performing a special humorous shpiel (Purim play) as part of the service in which the Megillah, the story of Purim, is read.
 We also hold a Purim Carnival on the Sunday that is closest to the holiday.
 When Purim falls on a Saturday night, we have an extra large celebration including a Persian themed dinner.